By claire hopple

 She was wearing a very colorful, very floral dress that was a little too summery for the beginning of March, with a light sweater overtop.
 The sweater had a pretty noticeable hole in the sleeve and looked so fragile and papery that I was expecting the whole thing to unravel onto the sidewalk.
 I darted away but she caught me.

 Even with the holey sweater she had the stately, regal manner she’s always had.
-Charlotte seems like the kind of person who would actually use a hotel safe when she travels.
+Claudia seems like the kind of person who would actually use a hotel safe when she travels.
 I was wearing something semi‐professional but felt suddenly mangy.

 We were in the same second grade class and grew up in such a remote area that we were in the same class for all the following grades as well.
 We were never really friends.